nothearty/Converter/README.md

 # **Converter**
-School's Project - This needs to convert a decimal number to binary and vice versa.
+School Project - This needs to convert a decimal number to binary and vice versa.